hharte/mm_manager/README.md

 	18005551234 should be replaced by the phone number of your Manager (1-15 digits).

-	/dev/ttyACM0 should be replaced by your modem device.
+	`/dev/ttyACM0` should be replaced by your modem device.
+For Windows, it will be something like `\\.\COMx` where ‘`x`’ is the COM port number of your modem.

-	install.bytes is a log file that will contain all of the data received and sent by the manager.
+	install.dlog is a log file that contains all of the data received and sent by the manager.

+	install.pcap is a packet capture that can be loaded into [Wireshark](https://github.com/hharte/mm_manager/tree/master/wireshark) for debugging.

-Follow on-screen prompts on the Terminal to install.
+Follow the Terminal’s on-screen prompts to install.

 Key in this Terminal’s telephone number (10-digits) NPA-NXX-XXXX.